 It consists of a dimer RNA with a 5′ cap and a 3′ poly-A tail.
 It has non-coding regions at the terminal which help in replication, whereas, the internal regions encode virion proteins for gene expression.

-It consists of gag proteins, pol proteins, protease, env proteins.
+It consists of gag proteins, pol proteins, protease, and env proteins.

 Viral RNA introduced in the host cell